An ancient site located on a steep round hill on the bend of the Hilazon (snail) brook, south of Karmiel.

 A view towards the south-east side is seen below, with the peripheral wall seen at the edge of the hill.
-In the background is the east side of the creek, which bended around the hill and is oriented to the south.
+In the background is the east side of the brook, which bended around the hill and is oriented to the south.
 In the far background are the large Arab villages of Sachnin (mostly hidden behind the right hill) and Arab'e.

 The north-east side foothills are seen below.
 The high mountain on the other side of the valley is called "Zuf" hill (alt 347M).

 There is a small ancient stone quarry just below the top side - square rock cuttings which are seen in the center of the photo below.

 A pair of carob (Harub) trees are seen in the lower foothills.